To apply, follow the instructions on the job listings page.

 ESSENTIAL DUTIES AND RESPONSIBILITIES:

-- 1. Writing and editing of a wide range of material including letters, brochures, flyers, advertisements, e-mail blasts, press releases, talking points, website copy, exhibition materials, development communications, departmental reports, board reports, publications, and other collateral that support business goals and effective communication with target audiences.
+- Writing and editing of a wide range of material including letters, brochures, flyers, advertisements, email campaigns, press releases, talking points, website copy, exhibition materials, development communications, departmental reports, board reports, publications, and other collateral that support business goals and effective communication with target audiences.

-- 3. Support museum’s annual Gala Dinner fundraising event with content creation, updating, and post-event feature writing.
+- Support museum’s Gala Dinner & Silent Auction fundraising event with content creation, updating, and post-event feature writing.

-- 4. Act as editor and principal writer of the JANM blog.
-Update and maintain editorial calendar of weekly blog posts that promote various areas of museum activity, highlight community partnerships, and explore Japanese American history and culture.
-Research, write, and publish blog posts.
+- Act as editor and principal writer of the JANM blog and website.
+Update and maintain an editorial calendar of weekly blog posts that promote various areas of museum activity, highlight community partnerships, and explore Japanese American history and culture.
+Research, write Gala Dinner content and publish blog posts.
 Procure guest contributions from staff and volunteers.

-- 6. With Director of Marketing and Communications, establish and maintain consistent, contemporary style guidelines.
+- With the Director of Marketing and Communications, establish and maintain consistent, contemporary style guidelines.

-- 11. Ability to work with creative team and other marketing and development staff on a regular basis to brainstorm copy ideas and possible concepts/angles surrounding communication and copy.
+- Ability to work with the creative team and other marketing and development staff on a regular basis to brainstorm copy ideas and possible concepts/angles surrounding communication and copy.

-- 14. Staff members must be able to work with visitors of all ages to support the various events sponsored by the National Museum.
-At the discretion of the Communications Writer’s supervisor, the person in this role may be asked to work at as many as three museum-wide events each year: a) National Museum’s Gala Dinner and Silent Auction- (off-site) typically held in the Spring (April-May) b) National Museum’s Family Festival Day- Oshogatsu Festival (January) or Natsumatsuri Festival (August) c) JANM Family Free Days – Free Admission Family Days typically held on the 2nd Saturday of selected months.
+- Staff members must be able to work with visitors of all ages to support the various events sponsored by the National Museum.
+At the discretion of the Communications Writer’s supervisor, the person in this role may be asked to work at as many as three museum-wide events each year: a) National Museum’s Gala Dinner and Silent Auction b) National Museum’s Family Festival Day- Oshogatsu Festival c) National Museum’s Family Festival Day -Natsumatsuri Festival This list is not exhaustive and may be supplemented as necessary.
+Incumbent will perform related duties as assigned.

 This list is not exhaustive and may be supplemented as necessary.
 Incumbent will perform related duties as assigned.